xk-io/xk-io.github.io/_posts/2020-05-31-refutation-of-lockdowns-comparably-bad-to-covid.md

 So: (1) is wrong.
 (2) might be right, but there's no reason it needs to be if (3).
 If not (3) then (2), which means we don't have much time left.

 [1]: Not necessarily if you’re reading this via [FI](https://fallibleideas.com/) – I just don’t know enough to claim that.
+I mean there's the chance an good idea comes from elsewhere, I just don't have a good reason to believe that atm given the audience I predict.

 [2]: I mean it might be that the principle of optimism is wrong, but we’d need some pretty extraordinary reasoning (or: that’s my suspicion).